 December 31,

+2015 2014

-Cash and cash equivalents 2014 \$23,126 2013 \$19,018
+Cash and cash equivalents \$25,710 \$23,126

-Working capital \$28,561 \$24,749
+Working capital \$30,764 \$28,561

-As of December 31, 2014, \$3.1 million of our cash and cash equivalents was held by our foreign subsidiaries.
+As of December 31, 2015, \$2.0 million of our cash and cash equivalents was held by our foreign subsidiaries.
 If these funds are needed for our operations in the U.S., we may be required to accrue and pay foreign taxes if we repatriate certain of these funds.
-On February 25, 2015 we repatriated \$883,000 from our subsidiary in Singapore.
-We currently plan to indefinitely reinvest the funds held by our subsidiary in Germany.
+During 2015, we repatriated \$2.2 million from our foreign subsidiaries.

-We currently expect our cash and cash equivalents and projected future cash flow to be sufficient to support our short term working capital requirements.
-However, we may need additional financial resources to consummate a significant acquisition if the consideration in such a transaction would require us to utilize a substantial portion of our available cash.
+We currently expect our cash and cash equivalents and projected future cash flow to be sufficient to support our short term working capital requirements and the anticipated purchase of shares under the 2015 Repurchase Plan (which is discussed more fully in Note 13 to our consolidated financial statements.)
+However, we may need additional financial resources to consummate a significant acquisition if the consideration in such a transaction would require us to utilize a substantial portion of, or an amount equal to or in excess of, our available cash.
 We do not currently have any credit facilities under which we can borrow to help fund our working capital or other requirements.